Web UI/UX - Front-end Programming - Research - Visual Design

 Supporting scientific research on the effect of climate change on agriculture on a global scale

-The amount of data that was publicly accessible
+The large amount of data that was publicly accessible

 Here I designed some initial concept storyboards while my team and I were in the process of uncovering which features and components were technically feasible and which ones were not.

 We ended up reiterating on this kid-friendly concept and gave the app a more professional look.
 We also removed the tutorial process because we thought that the app needed to be self-explanatory rather than relying on an elaborate, guided tutorial.

 What followed was two full weeks of data scavenging and product feature planning through sketches, concept storyboards, and iterative mockups.

 Most of the datasets we gathered were public and start from the early 1900s.

 From smaller countries and countries during times of war (Ex: China, Russia, African countries).

 My team and I derived these personas through our exploration above, discussions with current students and teachers, and our continued stakeholder interviews at our NASA division!

-Here’s a scenario of both the teacher and students using the app!
+Here’s a scenario of both a teacher and students using the app!